Stroke Recovery After 5 Years: Research Studies and Stories of Hope

 Overall, the outlook on recovery 5 years after stroke is optimistic for survivors who participate in a daily home exercise program.
 Whether this is in a clinic or on your own at home, you can continue to see gradual improvements in your performance of daily tasks as well as increased independence.
 While experiencing a plateau in recovery or an occasional regression is to be expected, you can move past these setbacks by staying consistent with your rehabilitation program.

-Unfortunately, survivors will experience the opposite when therapy is neglected.
+Unfortunately, survivors can also see signs of decline after stroke when therapy is neglected.
 When stroke survivors fail to exercise or participate in therapy, they will not reach their recovery potential and their deficits will likely worsen.
 The concept of learned non-use illustrates this.
 Neglect of the affected limbs can eventually lead to total loss of control of those limbs.

 This was demonstrated in one study that focused on stroke patients 5 years post-stroke.
 Researchers found that “the level of functional and motor performance at 5 years post-stroke was equivalent to the level measured at 2 months.”
 Researchers credit some of the initial gains during the first 2 months of recovery to the intensity of inpatient rehabilitation.
 When you are not continuing this intense rehab after discharge to home, you will likely plateau or even lose what function you had previously reclaimed.